Locations:

 Hyperoxaluria

-Hyperoxaluria is a condition that occurs when there is too much oxalate in your urine.
+Hyperoxaluria is a condition that occurs when there’s too much oxalate in your pee.
 Kidney stones are usually the first symptom.
-The goal of treatment is to lower the level of oxalate in the body and prevent calcium oxalate crystals from forming in the kidneys and other body tissues.
-Cleveland Clinic reviews types of hyperoxaluria, treatment options, who to screen for the condition and more.
+The goal of treatment is to lower oxalate levels in your body and prevent calcium oxalate crystals from forming.

 Overview